lancedb/lancedb/docs/src/hybrid_search.md

 # ingest docs with auto-vectorization
 table.add(data)

+# Create a fts index before the hybrid search
+table.create_fts_index("text")
 # hybrid search with default re-ranker
 results = table.search("flower moon", query_type="hybrid").to_pandas()
 ```

-By default, LanceDB uses `LinearCombinationReranker(weights=0.7)` to combine and rerank the results of semantic and full-text search.
+By default, LanceDB uses `LinearCombinationReranker(weight=0.7)` to combine and rerank the results of semantic and full-text search.
 You can customize the hyperparameters as needed or write your own custom reranker.
 Here's how you can use any of the available rerankers:

 ### `rerank()` arguments
 * `normalize`: `str`, default `"score"`:
     The method to normalize the scores.
 Can be "rank" or "score".
 If "rank", the scores are converted to ranks and then normalized.
 If "score", the scores are normalized directly.
-* `reranker`: `Reranker`, default `LinearCombinationReranker(weights=0.7)`.
+* `reranker`: `Reranker`, default `LinearCombinationReranker(weight=0.7)`.
     The reranker to use.
 If not specified, the default reranker is used.